horacephair/horacephair.github.io/text.markdown

 ## IIIIIIIIIII
-* that was eleven.
-This wiki is under edit.
+* that was eleven, in case you didn't bother to count

 <image src="http://www.chem.wisc.edu/areas/clc/gifs/const.gif">